dlscoccia/holbertonschool-low_level_programming/0x1A-hash_tables/README.md

 ![Hash Function](https://www.tutorialspoint.com/data_structures_algorithms/images/hash_function.jpg)

+> Using KeyVaLue % Size (of the array) you make sure that every value is in range
 ##### Hashing
 ```
 Hashing is a technique to convert a range of key values into a range of indexes of an array.